 - College is expensive, and you would like to seek a full college tuition through the Evans Scholarship program!

-- Those with some knowledge and interest in the game of golf.
+- Some knowledge about, appreciation for, and interest in the game of golf.

 - WGA Caddie Training Manual and other materials, which available for free as a download or you can purchase hard copies for delivery.